artsy/artsy.github.io/_posts/2017-02-05-Retrospective-Swift-at-Artsy.md

 * **Slow.** Native development when put next to web development is slow.
 Application development requires full compilation cycles, and full state restart of the application that you're working on.
 A trivial string change in Eigen takes [25 seconds][eigen_25] to show up.
 When I tell some developers that time, they laugh and say I have it good.

+  <center><blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Making a single edit in a string takes 25 seconds to see the difference in the swift parts of Eigen <a href="https://t.co/MOPGPEWqxX">pic.twitter.com/MOPGPEWqxX</a></p>&mdash; 💍rta Therox (@orta) <a href="https://twitter.com/orta/status/778242899821621249">September 20, 2016</a></blockquote></center>

   The moment that this really stood out for me was when I [re][injection-twentytwelve]-discovered [Injection for Xcode][injection_twitter] which ruined my appetite for building apps the traditional way.
 It reduced an iteration cycle to about [a second][injection_time].
-With Apple's resources, and the fact that Injection for Xcode has existed for years by a single developer, it's embarrassing that iOS is a [mobile platform][instant-run] with no support code reloading.
+With Apple's resources, and the fact that Injection for Xcode has existed for years by a single developer, it's frustrating that iOS is a [mobile platform][instant-run] with no support for code reloading.
 I filed bug reports ([radars][what-is-radar]), they were marked as duped with no comment.
 I talked to Apple engineers at WWDC, the idea was dismissed as "didn't work" when it was [tried before][fix-and-continue].

-  I've heard developers say they use using Playgrounds to work around some of these problems, and the Kickstarter app has probably the closest I've seen to an [actual implementation of this][kickstart_play], so check that out if you're hitting these issues.
+  I've heard developers say they use Playgrounds to work around some of these problems, and the Kickstarter app has probably the closest I've seen to an [actual implementation of this][kickstart_play], so check that out if you're hitting these issues.

   The Swift compiler is slow.
 Yes, it will improve.
-One argument that it won't ever be as fast as Objective-C comes from Swift being a more complicated language to compile - it's doing more work.
-There is nothing like a constrained generic with an associated type, or nested classes with protocol extensions in the Objective-C world.
-One amazing feature that can catch you out on compile time is the type inference system, which can make it feel arbitrary about what will take longer to compile or not.
-We eventually [automated having our CI warn us][danger-eigen] whether the code we were adding was slow as it felt indeterminate.
+One of my favourite Swift features, inferred typing, can accidentally increase compile times non-obviously.
+Which can make it feel arbitrary about what code takes longer to compile or not.
+We eventually [automated having our CI warn us][danger-eigen] whether the code we were adding was slow as it felt hard to predict.

 # React Native